jphong1111/awesome-ios-developer/README.md

 <img src="https://github.com/jphong1111/Useful_Swift/blob/main/Images/MVVMvsMVC.png" width = "60%" height = "60%">

-M -> Model – Which holds the application data
+ - Model – Which holds the application data

-V –> View – It displays the data that is stored in model.
+ - View – It displays the data that is stored in model.
 These are visual elements through which a user interacts.
 These are subclasses of UIView

-VM –> View Model – Transform model information/data and it interacts with controller or view to display those informations.
+ - View Model – Transform model information/data and it interacts with controller or view to display those informations.

-C –> Controller class – It will be there but the responsibility of view business logic has been removed and give to view model
+ - Controller class – It will be there but the responsibility of view business logic has been removed and give to view model

 > You can check App example of using MVVM [here](https://github.com/jphong1111/Unsplash_Clone)